kxcontrib/phrases/docs/wikipage.md

 1 0 3 0 5
 ```

-481.replace items of x not in y by 0
+## 481. Replace items of x not in y by 0

 ```q
 q)x:1 2 3 4 5